JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 $\frac{d(J_{\Theta})}{d_{\Theta_{j}} = -\frac{1}{m} * \Sigma(h_{\theta} * X - y) * X$

-This will allow you to choose the optimal theta parameters that will minimize the Theta Parameters.
+This will allow you to choose the optimal theta parameters that will minimize the Cost Functions for each class label.

 ### Results of Neural Network MultiClassification Project